Opportunities in the lab

 We are always looking for creative, enthusiastic and self-motivated students to join the lab!
 If after reading about the research we do and browsing through our publications you think you would like to work with us, then you should consider contacting us.
-Make sure to send your CV and write a short paragraph telling us why you are dying to join the lab and why you think you would benefit from it.
+Make sure to send your CV and write a short paragraph telling us why you are excited about joining the lab and why you think you would benefit from it.
 But, before you press “send”, please take the time to read carefully the information below.

 We currently have funding for a postdoc to work on biodiversity scaling and functional traits in collaboration with the lab of Pedro-Peres Neto.